 - If a compliance schedule (public / commercial building only) is required as a result of the building work, attach a list of all specified systems for the building.

 - If an amendment to an existing compliance schedule is required as a result of the building work, attach a list of all specified systems that are being – altered to, added to or removed from the building in the course of the building work.

 Assessing the application

-The Council has 20 working days, from the time of lodgement, to process the application and make a decision on whether to grant and issue; or to refuse to issue the certificate.
+The Council has 20 working days, from the time of lodgement, to process the application and make a decision on whether to grant and issued; or to refuse to issue the certificate.
 This involves both document processing and on-site inspections.

 However, a Council may, within the 20 days, require further reasonable information in respect of the application; and, if it does so, the 20-day processing clock is stopped.
 Once that information is received, the clock continues.

 - Check whether any Building Consent exists for this work.
 If a Building Consent exists they will check whether the BCA or certifier refused to issue a CCC, or was unable to issue the CCC.
 If this was the situation, then an application for a COA is appropriate.
 Assess the documentation provided for compliance with the Building Code.

 - Carry out an on-site inspection to assess the building work for compliance with the Building Code.
 See also Inspection Checklists page.